 VR social apps don’t immediately come to mind as a way for people to lose weight and burn fat.
 But inside of the social app VRChat, a contingent of users are already using existing full-body tracking solutions to telegraph real-world physical activities and get physically active with one another.
 Adapting the game’s open integration into Unity, some users even design spaces like nightclubs and private gym studios.

 I got to sit down with three different VRChat users who’ve gotten involved with everything from athletic dancing to live improv workshops, all inside of the VRChat application, using the power of full-body tracking in VR.
+Here are their stories:

 Full-Body Tracking: Meet Meeka